-If the NYISO congestion costs associated with the Ramapo PAR are greater than the PJM congestion costs associated with the Ramapo PAR, then hold or take taps into NYISO.
+Consistent with the congestion cost calculation established in Section 7.2.2 above, if the NYISO congestion costs associated with the Ramapo PAR are less than the PJM congestion costs associated with the Ramapo PAR, then hold or take taps into NYISO.

-If the PJM congestion costs associated with the Ramapo PAR are greater than NYISO congestion costs associated with the Ramapo PAR, then hold or take taps into PJM.
+Similarly, if the PJM congestion costs associated with the Ramapo PAR are less than NYISO congestion costs associated with the Ramapo PAR, then hold or take taps into PJM.